JatinSingh007/Flappy-Bird-RL/README.md

 While these agents performed well in the provided text-based environments, additional modifications would be necessary for more complex environments like the original Flappy Bird game, due to continuous space considerations and computational constraints.

 ### Setup & Usage
-Details on setting up the environment and running the agents can be found in Main_Assignment_Code.ipynb.
+Details on setting up the environment and running the agents can be found in RL-FlappyBird.ipynb.
 Make sure to install all required dependencies before executing the code.